NEW – Winter Season COVID-19 Plan (Updated 11/08/2020)

 - Subsequent athletes will repeat this process until each athlete in the group is in their boat on the water.

-- Boats will row at Cory’s direction for approximately one hour.
+- Boats will row at the coach’s direction for approximately one hour.

-- After exercising on the water for about an hour, athletes will bring their boats back to the dock one at a time.
+- After exercising on the water for about an hour, athletes will bring their boats back to the dock, maintaining proper social distancing.

 - Each athlete will get out of their boat, put oars in a designated area, then get their boat out and place it in the spot designated by Cory.